-The LM25115 controller uniquely combines elements and benefits of current mode control in a voltage mode PWM controller.
-The current sense amplifier shown in [Figure 15](#) monitors the inductor current as it flows through a sense resistor connected between CS and VOUT.
+The current sense amplifier shown in [Figure 21](#) monitors the inductor current as it flows through a sense resistor connected between CS and VOUT.
 The voltage gain of the sense amplifier is nominally equal to 16.
 The current sense output signal is shifted by 1.27V to produce the internal CV reference signal.
-The CV signal is applied to the negative input of the PWM comparator and compared to CRMIX as illustrated in [Figure 13](#).
-Thus the PWM threshold of the voltage mode controller (CV) varies with the instantaneous inductor current.
-Insure that the Vbias voltage is at least 3V above the regulated output voltage (VOUT).
+The CV signal is applied to the negative input of the PWM comparator and compared to CRMIX as illustrated in [Figure 21](#).
+Therefore when CRMIX exceeds the PWM threshold (CV), the PWM comparator turns on the high-side MOSFET.
+Insure that the Vbias voltage is at least 3V above the regulated output voltage (VOUT) to provide enough headroom for the current sense amplifier.

-Injecting a signal proportional to the instantaneous inductor current into a voltage mode controller improves the control loop stability and bandwidth.
-This current injection eliminates the lead R-C lead network in the feedback path that is normally required with voltage mode control (see [Figure 16](#)).
+Valley current mode control improves the control loop stability and bandwidth.
+It also eliminates the R-C lead network in the feedback path that is normally required with voltage mode control (Figure 22).
 Eliminating the lead network not only simplifies the compensation, but also reduces sensitivity to output noise that could pass through the lead network to the error amplifier.

-The design of the voltage feedback path through the error amp begins with the selection of R1 and R2 in [Figure 16](#) to set the regulated output voltage.
+The design of the voltage feedback path through the error amp begins with the selection of R1 and R2 in Figure 22 to set the regulated output voltage.
 The steady state output voltage after soft-start is determined by the following equation:

-$$VOUT(\text{final}) = 0.75V \times (1+R1/R2)$$
+$$V{OUT}(\text{final}) = 0.75V \times (1+R1/R2)$$

 The parallel impedance of the R1, R2 resistor divider should be approximately $2k\Omega$ (between $0.5k\Omega$ and $5k\Omega$).
 Lower resistance values may not be properly driven by the error amplifier output and higher feedback resistances can introduce noise sensitivity.
 The next step in the design process is selection of R3, which sets the ac gain of the error amplifier.
-The ac gain is given by the following equation and should be set to a value less than 30.